DON’T MISS

 The symbol of Lucerne and one of Switzerland’s most famous tourist attractions, the Kapellbrücke, or Chapel Bridge, is a covered wooden footbridge that crosses the Reuss river.
 The bridge is named after Saint Peter’s Chapel, which can be found nearby, and contains a number of paintings in triangular frames that date as far back as the 17th century.
 The bridge is unique in this aspect, as no other wooden footbridges in Europe have such a feature (apart from the Spreuerbrücke, also in Lucerne).

-The bridge almost burned down in 1993, after a great fire ravaged the bridge, destroying many of the paintings inside.
+The bridge almost burned down in a great fire in 1993, destroying many of the paintings inside.
 The bridge was reconstructed and opened to the public a year later.
 Of the 147 paintings that existed before the fire, 47 were recovered but only 30 were eventually restored.

 Explore the city

-Another way to really take in the city is up on the Musegg Wall and at its nine towers, four of which are accessible to the public.
+Another way to really take in the city is up on the Musegg Wall and its nine towers, four of which are accessible to the public.
 The walls and towers offer breathtaking views of the city and the lake.
-The wall’s most famous tower, the Zyt Tower, bears the oldest clock in the city, for which it is honoured by being allowed to chime one minute before the hour.
+The wall’s most famous tower, the Zyt Tower, bears the oldest clock in the city, which is given the honour of being allowed to chime one minute before the hour.

 Check out Lucerne’s famous museums